thackerbroadcasting/site/src/content/docs/legal/privacy-policy.md

 - **To evaluate and improve our Services, products, marketing, and your experience.** We may process your information when we believe it is necessary to identify usage trends, determine the effectiveness of our promotional campaigns, and to evaluate and improve our Services, products, marketing, and your experience.
 - **To comply with our legal obligations.** We may process your information to comply with our legal obligations, respond to legal requests, and exercise, establish, or defend our legal rights.
 - **To identify usage trends.** We may process information about how you use our Services to better understand how they are being used so we can improve them.
+- **To send administrative information to you.** We may process your information to send you details about our products and services, changes to our terms and policies, and other similar information.
+- **To fulfill and manage orders.** We may process your information to fulfill and manage your orders, payments, returns, and exchanges made through the Services.

 ## 3. When and with whom do we share your personal information?